chrisramsay/aws-gen/README.md

 ### build-version

-Runs the standard `docker build` command with a few build arguments; tags as version from `VERSION` file.
+Runs the standard `docker build` command with a few build arguments; tags and adds build version from `VERSION` file.

 ### prepare